orientechnologies/orientdb-docs/source/Configuration.md

 ##### profiler.enabled

-Enable the recording of statistics and counters.
+Enables the recording of statistics and counters..

 ```
 Setting name...: profiler.enabled